 Magic Window Innovations Revolutionizes the Casement Window

 When it came time to design our casement windows, we decided to abandon the crank altogether.
-Our patented parallax® hardware turns outdated casement crank windows into crankless feats of engineering.
+Our patented parallex® hardware turns outdated casement crank windows into crankless feats of engineering.
 Instead of operating the sash with a crank, our revolutionary parallax® hardware allows homeowners to swing the sash outward by sliding it seamlessly along a horizontal axis.

 Our innovative approach also prevents “sash-sag”, which is the number one reason why traditional crank windows fail.
 Sash sag commonly occurs when the unsupported lock side of a casement sash begins to droop relative to the window’s frame.
-Parallax® hardware addresses this lack of support by not relying on hinges or cranks at all.
+Parallex® hardware addresses this lack of support by not relying on hinges or cranks at all.

 The magic series casement window is our claim to fame.
 It’s the perfect balance between performance and beauty.
 It’s coveted for its minimalist design, effortless operation and retractable insect screens, solar screens as well as thermal blinds.
 The sash swings out, welcoming the breeze, and allows for the easy cleaning of the outside glass from the inside of your home.
 Depending on your preferences and configuration of your home, we offer a single casement design as well as a double casement.
 Our casement windows can also include up to five sashes.